 Larimer County Offices, Courts, District Attorney, and Landfill are closed on May 29, 2017 in observance of the Memorial Day Holiday.
 Critical services at Larimer County are not disrupted by closures.

-If you do not find your answers here, you can also check on the State of Colorado website: State of Colorado Child Support FAQ
+If you do not find your answers here, you can also check the State of Colorado Child Support FAQs.

 Establishment means getting a legal paternity finding or a child support order.